Gustaros/website-auto-visitor/README.md

-# Website Auto Visitor
+# Browser Automation: Daily Check-in & Bonus Collector

-A browser extension for automating daily website visits, check-ins, and collecting rewards.
-Website Auto Visitor lets you record your actions (clicks, text input, and more) on any site and replay them automatically.
-Perfect for automating daily bonuses, check-ins, and repetitive web tasks.
+A browser extension for automating daily check-ins, bonus collection, and routine web actions.
+Browser Automation: Daily Check-in & Bonus Collector lets you record your actions (clicks, text input, navigation) on any site and replay them automatically.
+Perfect for automating daily rewards, check-ins, and repetitive web tasks.
 Supports multiple sites, scenarios, and full localization.

 ## Key Features
 - **Record and replay actions:** Easily record clicks, text input, and navigation on any website using the extension popup, then replay them with one click.